berkeley-cdss/docs/course-software/seamless-learning/sections.md

 ## Creating sections

-{: .note }
+{: .warning }
-If sections already exist, reimporting them will result in [duplicate sections](https://github.com/Cal-CS-61A-Staff/berkeley-cs61a/issues/7788).
-See [Updating existing sections](#updating-existing-sections).
+If sections already exist, reimporting them will result in duplicate sections.

+- Track this [issue](https://github.com/Cal-CS-61A-Staff/berkeley-cs61a/issues/7788) on GitHub
+- See [Updating existing sections](#updating-existing-sections) for more information

 1. Go to your course's sections tool instance.
 2. Login (it will ask you to authorize the sections tool to access your Canvas/bCourses account, click **Authorize**).